 If you have a history of high blood pressure, talk to your doctor about the best ways to control it.
 You may be able to take medication.
 You also can try these tips to keep your blood pressure in a healthy range:

 - Exercise regularly.
 This keeps your heart fit and helps you maintain a healthy weight.

 - Reduce stress.
-Try relaxation techniques such as guided imagery or mediation.
+Try relaxation techniques such as guided imagery or meditation.

 - Don't smoke.
 Smoking can raise your blood pressure.

 - Eat a healthy diet.
-Fill your plate with foods low in saturated fat, cholesterol, and sodium, and try to eat plenty of fruits and vegetables.
+Fill your plate with foods low in saturated fat and sodium, and try to eat plenty of fruits and vegetables.

 - Maintain a healthy weight.
 Regular exercise and a healthy diet can help.